Breathe a Sigh of Relief: A Simple Guide to Loan Forbearance

 Things to Know During the Forbearance Period

 Amid hardship, mortgage forbearance can be a great relief.
-There are a few things that you should keep in mind during your forbearance period.
+In this guide to loan forbearance, there are a few things that you should keep in mind during your forbearance period.

 What to Do When You First Enter Forbearance